ostis-apps/ostis-discrete-math/README.md

 curl -fsSL https://dev.ostis.tech/install/dm | sh -s docker
 ```

 The web platform is installed to `~/.ostis` by default.
-The source directory, where DM components are stored, is set to the location where the installation script was executed from, except when the script is running from the home directory `~/`, in which case the source directory will be set to `~/.ostis/dm`.
+The source directory, where DM components are stored, is set to location where the installation script was executed from, except for the case when the script was executed from home directory `~/`, in which case the source directory is set to `~/.ostis/dm`.

-To specify a custom directory for the web-platform installation, please set the `DM_INSTALL` environment variable before running the installation script, or the `DM_SOURCE` variable to override the default source directory.
+To specify a custom directory for the web-platform installation, please set `DM_INSTALL` environment variable before running the installation script, or `DM_SOURCE` variable to override the default source directory.
 Note that the source variable can be modified at any time later using [`dm config`](#configuration).

 ## Getting started